The Voice Cambodia

-The Voice Cambodia was a Cambodian reality singing competition.
+The Voice Cambodia is a Cambodian reality singing competition.
 The first season premiered on Hang Meas HDTV on August 3, 2014.
 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.
 The winner will receive 100 million Cambodian riel ($25,000), and become a singer for Hang Meas Production.
 As of January 2023, a third season is set to return.

 It is the fifth national franchise in the Southeast Asian region after Vietnam, Thailand, Indonesia, and Philippines.

 Format

 The series consists of three phases: